Renovic/Monolith_Gantry/FAQ.md

   - LCP
   - Realistically, you should do sheetmetal

-### What setting should I use?
+### What print settings should I use?
-- Minimum: 6 walls, 6 top/bottom layers, 60% infill
+- 8 walls, 8 top/bottom layers, 40% infill

 ## Compatability
 ### What toolheads can I use?